gdwmw/DIZETO/README.md

 ## MIT License ⚖️

-This project is licensed under the MIT License.
+This boilerplate is licensed under the MIT License.
 Please see the `LICENSE` file for more information.

 ## How to Ask Questions❓

-If you have any questions regarding the project or its usage, please follow these guidelines:
+If you have any questions regarding the boilerplate or its usage, please follow these guidelines:

 1. **Be Clear and Concise**
    Clearly state your question or issue.
 Provide enough context for others to understand your problem.